-Boris Johnson agrees to quit as Conservative Party leader but will continue as British PM
+Boris Johnson agrees to quit as Conservative Party leader, will continue as British PM temporarily

 Over 50 ministers and aides have quit since Tuesday night.
 Johnson has been accused of appointing an MP despite sexual misconduct complaints against him.

-Boris Johnson on Thursday agreed to resign as the leader of the Conservative Party but said he will continue to be the prime minister till a new person is elected to the post, reported PTI, citing his office.
+Boris Johnson on Thursday agreed to resign as the leader of the United Kingdom’s Conservative Party but said he will continue to be the prime minister till a new person is elected to the post, reported PTI, citing his office.

 Over 50 ministers and aides from Johnson’s Cabinet have quit since Tuesday night beginning with former Minister Rishi Sunak and former Health Secretary Sajid Javid, reported the BBC.
 In their resignations, Sunak and Javid questioned the government’s competence.